krlan2789/micro-ws-app/README.md

-# Building a Real-Time Application with µWebSockets.js
+# Building a Fast Real-Time Application with µWebSockets.js

-Real-time applications enable instant communication and updates.
-This guide walks you through building a WebSocket-based app using [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js) instead of Express.js.
+Real-time applications are revolutionizing the way we interact with technology, enabling instantaneous communication and updates.
+At the core of these systems lies WebSocket technology, which facilitates seamless two-way communication between clients and servers.
+In this article, we will delve into the process of building a WebSocket-based application using [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js), covering everything from prerequisites to deployment.

+## Why Choose µWebSockets.js Over Express.js + ws?

+While Express.js combined with the `ws` (WebSocket Standard) library is a popular choice for building WebSocket applications, µWebSockets.js offers several advantages that make it ideal for high-performance, real-time systems:

+- **Performance**: µWebSockets.js is engineered for speed and efficiency, handling significantly more concurrent connections and messages than Express.js + ws.
+- **Low Latency**: Its optimized C++ core delivers lower latency, making it suitable for applications where real-time responsiveness is critical.
+- **Resource Efficiency**: µWebSockets.js consumes less memory and CPU, allowing you to scale your application with fewer resources.
+- **Built-in Features**: It provides advanced features like native SSL support, per-message compression, and automatic ping/pong handling out of the box.
+- **Scalability**: Designed for large-scale deployments, µWebSockets.js can handle millions of simultaneous connections with minimal overhead.

+For applications demanding maximum throughput and minimal delay—such as chat systems, live dashboards, or multiplayer games—µWebSockets.js is a superior choice.

 ## Prerequisites

-Ensure you have the following installed:
+Before diving into the setup, ensure you have the following tools and versions installed:

 - **NodeJS**: `20.18.0`
 - **NPM**: `10.8.2`